-[#]The ZLZ mechanical package designator represents the version of the GLZ with Pb-Free soldered balls.
+The ZLZ mechanical package designator represents the version of the GLZ package with Pb-free soldered balls.
+For more detailed information, see the Mechanical Data section of this document.

-The CLZ mechanical package designator represents the version of the GLZ and ZLZ with Pb-Free die bump and solder balls.
+&lt;sup># The CLZ mechanical package designator represents the version of the GLZ package with Pb-free bump and soldered balls.
+For more detailed information, see the Mechanical Data section of this document.